 It is undeniable that discovery applications take up a considerable amount of the court’s time and the discovery process is often a source of extensive delays and significant additional costs to the parties to proceedings.
-Indeed in a 2009 case discovery costs were estimated at €10 million and a number of US commentators estimate that discovery can account for up to 80% of litigation costs.
+Indeed in a 2009 case1 discovery costs were estimated at €10 million and a number of US commentators2 estimate that discovery can account for up to 80% of litigation costs.

 The Plaintiff obtained an order for discovery in the High Court which was appealed by the Defendants to the Court of Appeal.